 Every year, without fail, hurricane season takes a heavy toll on coastal cities across the globe.
 In America specifically, the South East and Eastern coasts have been consistently affected the most by tropical storm activity.
 One of the most notorious storms, Hurricane Andrew, caused $27 billion dollars of damage and claimed 26 lives when it swept across Florida in August of 1992.

 In August of 2005, Hurricane Katrina disrupted the lives of millions as the impact created over $161 billion dollars of damages across Florida, Louisiana, and Mississippi.

-Most recently, Hurricane Florence devastated North Carolina and other eastern coastal states after making landfall near Wrightsville Beach, North Carolina on September 14.
+More recently, Hurricane Florence devastated North Carolina and other eastern coastal states after making landfall near Wrightsville Beach, North Carolina on September 14 (2018).
 To date, Hurricane Florence has claimed 36 casualties and created an estimate of $17 billion to $22 billion dollars in property damages.

 Locally, however, Hurricane Florence’s impact will be much greater.
 While we are not yet aware of how North Carolina’s local economy will be impacted in the short or long term, we can make inferences based on past trends in the housing market.

 The most devastating effects on the housing market arrive almost immediately before and after a hurricane.
 Unsurprisingly, the market is indefinitely put on hold in all areas that are touched by a storm.
 Buying and selling a house is put on the back burner as people work to barricade the houses they already reside in.